Before you read on, you should know that this article is part of a series on developing a visibility strategy. This is chapter 3 in that series.

 Keen to free yourself of some limiting beliefs?

-The Visibility Challenge is happening soon.
+The Visibility Challenge is a great resource for that.

 It’s 4 days of exploring how visibility blocks work and what to do about them.